deszczowy/hummingbird/ROADMAP.md

 - using of text-to-speech plugin (?) for adding notes from recordings
 - snapshots of editing history
 - maybe switching to qtquick
-- notebook name visible on title bar
+- notes history preview (maybe in tab on the main editor panel)

 ## Principles